awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ### Troubleshooting extensions<a name="runtimes-extensions-api-trbl"></a>
 + If a `Register` request fails, make sure that the `Lambda-Extension-Name` header in the `Register` API call contains the full file name of the extension\.
 + If the `Register` request fails for an internal extension, make sure that the request does not register for the `Shutdown` event\.

+## Adding extensions to container images<a name="extensions-images"></a>

+You can add internal and external extensions to your [container image](lambda-images.md)\.
+An internal extension runs in the main container process, and an external extension runs as an independent process in the container\.

+The ENTRYPOINT [container image setting](images-create.md#images-parms) specifies the main process for the container\.
+Configure the ENTRYPOINT and CMD settings in the Dockerfile, or as an override in the function configuration\.
+Internal extensions and other in\-process tools run in the process that the ENTRYPOINT specifies\.

+You can run multiple processes within a container\.
+Lambda provides a built\-in server that manages the lifecycle of the main process and any additional processes\.
+The server uses the Extensions API to communicate with each external extension\.

 ## Extensions API reference<a name="runtimes-extensions-registration-api"></a>